 2. You must certify the completion of your service commitment on an annual basis.

-If you have accepted a TEACH Grant, the Loan Office will send you detailed instructions about completing the Agreement to Serve and counseling requirements.
+If you have accepted a TEACH Grant, Student Financial Services will send you detailed instructions about completing the Agreement to Serve and counseling requirements.